francisuadm/chrome/Install_MSI.md

 Replace `C:\Path\To\Save\PolyLens-1.4.0.msi` with the actual path where you saved the MSI file.

 This will install the Poly Lens Desktop app for all users on the computer.
-If you encounter any issues or need further assistance, feel free to ask!